Distilled Siamese Networks for Visual Tracking: Abstract

 \section{Abstract}

 In recent years, Siamese network based trackers have significantly advanced the state-of-the-art in real-time tracking.
-However, state-of-the-art Siamese trackers suffer from high memory cost which restricts their applicability in mobile applications having strict constraints on memory budget.
-To address this issue, we propose a novel distilled Siamese tracking framework to learn small, fast yet accurate trackers (students), which capture critical knowledge from large Siamese trackers (teachers) by a teacher-students knowledge distillation model.
-This model is intuitively inspired by a one teacher vs multi-students learning mechanism, which is the most usual teaching method in the school.
-In particular, it contains a single teacher-student distillation model and a student-student knowledge sharing mechanism.
-The first one is designed by a tracking-specific distillation strategy to transfer knowledge from teacher to students.
-The later is utilized for mutual learning between students to enable an in-depth knowledge understanding.
-To the best of our knowledge, we are the first to investigate knowledge distillation for Siamese trackers and propose a distilled Siamese tracking framework.

-We demonstrate the generality and effectiveness of our framework by conducting a theoretical analysis and extensive empirical evaluations on several popular Siamese trackers.
-The results on five tracking benchmarks clearly show that the proposed distilled trackers achieve compression rates up to 18$\times$ and frame-rates of $265$ FPS with speedups of 3$\times$, while obtaining similar or even slightly improved tracking accuracy.
+Despite their success, Siamese trackers tend to suffer from high memory costs, which restrict their applicability to mobile devices with tight memory budgets.
+To address this issue, we propose a distilled Siamese tracking framework to learn small, fast and accurate trackers (students), which capture critical knowledge from large Siamese trackers (teachers) by a teacher-students knowledge distillation model.
+This model is intuitively inspired by the one teacher vs. multiple students learning method typically employed in schools.
+In particular, our model contains a single teacher-student distillation module and a student-student knowledge sharing mechanism.
+The former is designed using a tracking-specific distillation strategy to transfer knowledge from a teacher to students.
+The latter is utilized for mutual learning between students to enable in-depth knowledge understanding.
+Extensive empirical evaluations on several popular Siamese trackers demonstrate the generality and effectiveness of our framework.
+Moreover, the results on five tracking benchmarks show that the proposed distilled trackers achieve compression rates of up to 18$\times$ and frame-rates of $265$ FPS, while obtaining {comparable tracking accuracy compared to base models.}